lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-kem is the algorithm identifier of the KEM public key used to generate the ciphertext ct, and any associated parameters.
+kem is the algorithm identifier of the KEM algorithm and any associated parameters, used to generate the ciphertext ct.

 kdf is the algorithm identifier of the chosen KDF, and associated parameters.